 Day 7: Kovalam – Kanyakumari: Check out from the hotel in Kovalam after breakfast.
 A drive of more than two hours will bring you to Kanyakumari, place where Bay of Bengal, Arabian Sea and the Indian Ocean meet each other.
 On the way, you can visit Suchindreem Temple.
 Check into a hotel on arrival in Kanyakumari.

 After settling in the hotel, move out and go for a visit to Vivekananda Rock.
-Visit the Gandhi Memorial Temple, and make it a point to visit Devikanya Temple.
+Visit Gandhi Memorial, and make it a point to visit Devikanya Temple.
 Look at the stunning sunset and return to the hotel and enjoy your dinner.
 Overnight in Kanyakumari.

 Day 8: Kanyakumari – Poovar: Check out from the hotel in Kanyakumari after breakfast and drive to Poovar.
 This is a drive of around two hours.
 Check into a hotel on arrival in Poovar, a popular tourist village situated at the southern tip of Thiruvananthpuram.